tanayatipre/GEMSQL-End-To-End-Text-to-SQL-LLM-Application/README.md

 **Overview of the Project**
--Project Name: GEMSQL: End-to-End Text-to-SQL LLM Application -Technologies Used: Python, SQL Workbench, Streamlit, Google Gemini Pro
+- Project Name: GEMSQL: End-to-End Text-to-SQL LLM Application
+- Technologies Used: Python, SQL Workbench, Streamlit, Google Gemini Pro
--Dataset: Lok Sabha Elections 2024 India scraped from the official website (adaptable for other datasets with code adjustments)
+- Dataset: Lok Sabha Elections 2024 India scraped from the official website (adaptable for other datasets with code adjustments)
--API Requirement: A Google Gemini Pro API key is required for functionality
+- API Requirement: A Google Gemini Pro API key is required for functionality